Justintime50/harvey/docs/README.md

 }
 ```

-* Optional `compose` value can be passed to specify the `docker-compose` file to use if building from a docker-compose file and hitting the `/harvey/compose` endpoint.
+* Optional: `compose` value can be passed to specify the `docker-compose` file to use **if** building from a docker-compose file and hitting the `/harvey/compose` endpoint.
+* Optional: `dockerfile` value can be passed to specify the name of the Dockerfile to build from (including path if not in root directory).

 **Possible Pipeline Values**
 - `full` - test, build, deploy stages will be run